Ninja-Vikash/React-Router-Wizard/README.md

 npm run dev
 ```

-React-Router-Wizard aims to simplify the initial setup process for React applications using TailwindCSS, enabling Routing Facilities for developers to focus more on building features and less on project configuration.
+**React-Router-Wizard** aims to simplify the initial setup process for React applications using **TailwindCSS**, enabling **Routing** Facilities for developers to focus more on building features and less on project configuration.

 ##### Developed by 👩‍💻🔧 : [Ninja-Vikash](https://github.com/Ninja-Vikash)